startup-school-nz/startup.school.nz/content/deep_dive/workshops.md

 is involved and have structured the pricing accordingly.

-Courses run every first Sunday of the month, start at 10am and will run through to around 6pm.
+Courses run every first Sunday of the month, start at 10am and will run through to around 5pm with a short lunch break.
+Please bring some lunch as we will not provide any catering.
 Wind down and social time after the workshop at a suitable location (Pub).

-Price: $100NZD per team
+The event is free of charge and we encourage to bring your whole team.

 upcoming events
 ---------------